KaylaPosthumusOW/dunno_app/README.md

 To solve the gift-giving problem, the solution needed to address:

 1. **Information Gap**: Create a system where people can share their preferences, interests, and collections
-2. **Personalization**: Leverage personal data to generate truly relevant, individualized suggestions
+2. **Personalisation**: Leverage personal data to generate truly relevant, individualised suggestions
 3. **Social Connection**: Enable friends and family to understand each other's preferences better
 4. **Speed & Convenience**: Provide quick suggestions for both close connections and distant acquaintances
-5. **AI Intelligence**: Utilize artificial intelligence to process preferences and generate contextual recommendations
+5. **AI Intelligence**: Utilise artificial intelligence to process preferences and generate contextual recommendations
-6. **Organization**: Allow users to save, categorize, and manage gift ideas for multiple people and occasions
+6. **Organisation**: Allow users to save, categorise, and manage gift ideas for multiple people and occasions
 7. **Budget Awareness**: Respect financial constraints while maintaining thoughtfulness
 8. **Local Relevance**: Suggest gifts available in the user's geographic area